Welcome¶

 There is much more that Opentrons robots and the API can do!
 The Building Block Commands, Complex Commands, and Hardware Modules pages cover many of these functions.

 The Opentrons App is the easiest way to run your Python protocols.
-The app supports the latest versions of macOS, Windows, and Ubuntu.
+The app runs on the latest versions of macOS, Windows, and Ubuntu.

 Questions about setting up your robot, using Opentrons software, or troubleshooting?
-Check out our support articles or get in touch directly with Opentrons Support.
+Check out our support articles or contact Opentrons Support directly.

 Don’t have the time or resources to write your own protocols?
-The Opentrons Custom Protocols service can get you set up in as little as a week.
+Our custom protocol development service can get you set up in two weeks.

 Opentrons software, including the Python API and this documentation, is open source.
 If you have an improvement or an interesting idea, you can create an issue on GitHub by following our guidelines.